WayScience/NF1_3D_organoid_profiling_pipeline/docs/source/features/chammi75.md

 ## Pre-processing Pipeline

-Before passing images to the model, three transforms are applied in sequence:
+As CHAMMI recommends, before passing images to the model, we apply three transforms in sequence:

 1. **SaturationNoiseInjector** – Saturated pixels (value = 255) in the input
    channel are replaced with uniform random noise sampled from `[200, 255]`.